Deleck/square-api-basic-template/README.md

 ## Pre-requirements:

-* Install any IDE (We recommend Visual Studio Code) for work.
+* Install any IDE (We recommend Visual Studio Code).

 * Ensure you have NodeJS installed.
 You can download NodeJS here: https://nodejs.org/en